In this guide we’ll take a look at the best squirrel proof bird feeders for the UK market.

 This innovative Squirrel Buster Bird Feeder has been specially designed by experts to keep pests from stealing the birds food from the unit.

 This squirrel proof bird feeder is a peanut feeder rather than a bird seed feeder, though the manufacturer does have similar products for seeds.
 It has a capacity of 750ml.

 This feeder is also adjustable, so you can prevent smaller birds such as starlings from accessing the food if you want.
 The feeder is adjusted using the central column, which is rotated clockwise or anti-clockwise to either increase or decrease the weight required to trigger the hatch on the seed ports.

 The metal mesh construction makes it tough and strong and impossible for squirrels to chew through.
 This mesh also allows for ventilation to keep the bird food cool and prevent mould growth.

-This feeder is suitable for all garden birds and is especially good for birds that like a stable perching area for balance, such as woodpeckers.
+This feeder is the best squirrel proof bird feeder for the UK market.
+It’s suitable for all garden birds and is especially good for birds that like a stable perching area for balance, such as woodpeckers.

-This bird feeder allows songbirds easy access to their favourite foods while preventing larger birds such as crows and pigeons and small mammals such as squirrels and rats from accessing the food.
+This Roamwild Pest Proof Bird feeder allows songbirds easy access to their favourite foods while preventing larger birds such as crows and pigeons and small mammals such as squirrels and rats from accessing the food.